 This is unfortunate since there are so many treatment options available to men and women these days.
 Behavioral modifications, medications, advanced therapies or surgeries can all be used to treat urinary incontinence effective.
 There truly are some great tools available.

 If you suffer from urinary incontinence, or depression, don’t continue to let it control your life.
-Take the appropriate steps below to treat it:

-Talk to your doctor.
 This is really the first step.
 While it can be hard to open up about something so personal, doing so will put you on the path to recovery – for both incontinence and depression.

-Lose Weight.
 If you are carrying around a few extra pounds, it’s worth the effort to shed them, since the added weight can contribute to stress urinary incontinence, as well as weak pelvic floor muscles.

-Exercise.
 Getting regular exercise is always a great idea.
 But, for urinary incontinence and depression it can have a doubly good effect.
 Strengthening your pelvic floor muscles can give you greater control over urinary incontinence.
 Your pelvic muscles benefit from all types of exercises but working with a trained physical therapist can really help you to focus on them with specific moves and postural tips.
 And, most exercises produce a chemical called endorphins, which can produce a positive feeling in the body.
 In fact, regular exercise has been shown to decrease symptoms of depression.
 And it doesn’t take much – just 30 minutes of an exercise like walking (or really, anything that you enjoy) 3-5 times a week can do the trick.

-Look into medical treatment.
 There are medications that exist for both urinary incontinence and depression.
 Your doctor can talk with you about the different types available and work with you to find one that’s right for you.
 Additionally, advanced procedures like sacral neuromodulation, which uses mild electrical pulses to stimulate your sacral nerves, or Botox injections into the bladder, which can help to strengthen bladder control, may be an option for you.
 There are also various surgical procedures that can be very effective in treating urinary incontinence.

 Regardless of which outcome you choose, the most important thing to do is to take some sort of action.
 Life doesn’t have to be limited by incontinence and with the myriad of treatment options available there is no reason that it should be a source of depression.
 Don’t let leaks rule your life!
 Take control and get help today.